Livefyre/auth-livefyre/docs/adding-authentication.md

 Note: These documents are for Beta distribution only, and should not be considered finalized product.
 Please consult your Livefyre Technical Account Manager before implementing any functionality based on this documentation.

+AppKit Auth provides a centralized authentication for all Livefyre Apps across your site.
+Add Livefyre.require to enable auth to your site's template, and allow it to cascade to all pages on the site, or add it once to each page.
+Once your users have signed in using your chosen  method, AppKit Auth will automatically broadcast authentication to all Apps on a page.

-This section demonstrates how to add authentication to Livefyre Apps using Livefyre.require and Appkit Auth.
+This section describes adding authentication to Livefyre Apps using Livefyre.require and Appkit Auth.
 The focus of this section is on the client side Javascript code.
-For documentation detailing user tokens generated server side one may refer to the [User Auth Token](/developers/getting-started/tokens/auth/) section.
-For documentation detailing syncing user profiles one may refer to the [Ping for Pull](TODO(jj): Ping for Pull URL) section.
+For more information on user tokens generated server side, please see Getting Started > [User Auth Token](/developers/getting-started/tokens/auth/) section.
+For information on syncing user profiles, please see Remote Profiles > [Ping for Pull](/developers/user-auth/remote-profiles/).

 ## The Auth Package

 Livefyre Apps use the global `auth` package to associate users with App actions.
 The `auth` package is available via [Livefyre.require](/beta-docs/livefyre-require/).

-If you haven't done so already, add Livefyre.js to the `<head>` element of your webpage or website template.
+To enable authentication on your page, first add Livefyre.js to the `<head>` element of your webpage, or to your website template.

 ```html
 <script src="https://cdn.livefyre.com/Livefyre.js"></script>
 ```

+Using Livefyre.require to enable auth is similar to using require to call other packages.
 The integration code to require auth looks like this:

 ```javascript
 Livefyre.require(['auth'], function (auth) {